Search: Advanced | Preference

 Lake Como with the Swiss Alps in the background

 Lake Como, looking toward the Swiss Alps, from the town of Como.
-Credit: Roger Fallihee

-s our wedding plans came together in the summer of 2007 my fiancée Dorothy and I began to focus on the honeymoon.
+s our wedding plans came together my fiancée Dorothy and I began to focus on the honeymoon.
 Hawaii?
 New York?
 London?
 Paris?
 Rome?
 Both of us had travelled to these iconic places in the past, but in our conversations we quickly realized that neither one of us had ever had a truly romantic visit to any of these wonderful destinations.
 Dot and I had both been in long-term, "complicated" marriages, where romance had not been on the plate for many, many years.

 After a short amount of discussion we agreed on Italy and France.
 Suffice it to say that the idea of spending a couple of weeks with the love of my life, at the birthplace of the Renaissance, was an exciting proposition.
 I broke into a huge grin.